dadosfera/dadosfera-ai-oss/docs/source/getting_started/installation.md

 (regular-installation)=

-## Installing Orchest
+## Installing Dadosfera AI

-We recommend installing Orchest on a clean cluster to prevent clashes with existing cluster-level resources, even though installing Orchest on an existing cluster is fully supported.
+We recommend installing Dadosfera AI on a clean cluster to prevent clashes with existing cluster-level resources, even though installing Dadosfera AI on an existing cluster is fully supported.
-At this time we only support running Orchest on Linux (`x86_64`).
+At this time we only support running Dadosfera AI on Linux (`x86_64`).
 Either through `minikube` on a Linux bare-metal/VM or on a Kubernetes cluster.

 ```{raw} html
 :file: install_widget.html
 ```

-## Managing your Orchest installation
+## Managing your Dadosfera AI installation

-Your Orchest installation can be fully managed through the `orchest-cli`, check out the available commands in the {ref}`Orchest CLI reference <cli-reference>`.
+Your Dadosfera AI installation can be fully managed through the `orchest-cli`, check out the available commands in the {ref}`Dadosfera AI CLI reference <cli-reference>`.

 ```{note}
 Your Kubernetes cluster has to be up in order for the `orchest-cli` to be able to interact with it.